Conformal Prediction for Time-series Forecasting with Change Points: Experiment Details and additional results

 \subsection{Hyperparameters for the base forecasting model}

 We train our RED-SDS on the synthetic datasets, and use the model checkpoints provided by the authors for the real-world datasets.
 The model architecture consists of a discrete switching component with $K \in \{2,3\}$ categories and a continuous state space with dimensionality $d_x \in \{2,4\}$.
 For training, we employ the ELBOv2 objective with a learning rate $\eta \in [5\times10^{-3}, 7\times10^{-3}]$, warmup steps of 1000, and gradient clipping at 10.0.
 The model uses a batch size $B \in \{32,50\}$ and is trained for $T \in \{20,000, 30,000\}$ steps.
 The continuous transition and emission models are parameterized by nonlinear MLPs with hidden dimensions $h=32$, while the inference network uses either a bidirectional RNN or transformer with embedding dimensions $d_e=4$.
 For real-world datasets, we apply target transformation and Jacobian correction, while synthetic datasets use raw observations.
 The model's capacity is controlled through weight decay $\lambda=10^{-5}$ and MLP hidden dimensions $h \in \{8,32,64\}$ depending on the component.
 For forecasting, the model is trained to forecast a window of $t = 50$ time steps for synthetic datasets (bouncing ball) and a windows of for real-world datasets (electricity, traffic) as specified by their respective metadata.
-The model generates $N=100$ Monte Carlo samples for each forecast, with deterministic latent states ($z_t$) and stochastic continuous states ($x_t$) to capture both the switching dynamics and the inherent uncertainty in the predictions.
+The model generates $N=100$ $(x_t, y_t, z_t)_{t=0}^k$ triplet trajectories from the trained model by Monte Carlo sampling, and use the samples to calculate prediction quantiles for table 1, in accordance to the original paper.s.
 We segment all datasets by a 70/10/20 train/validation/test split.
 Conforaml prediction results are reported on the test set only.